Economy of Ohio: Aerospace and defense

 Dayton is designated as the state's aerospace hub due to its high concentration of aerospace and aviation technology.
 In 2009, Governor Ted Strickland designated Dayton as Ohio's aerospace innovation hub, the first such technology hub in the state.
 Aircraft engine manufacturing accounts for nearly 75% of Ohio's aerospace and defense industry workforce.

-GE Aviation, headquartered in Evendale, is a major manufacturer of aircraft engines.
+GE Aerospace, headquartered in Evendale, is a major manufacturer of aircraft engines.
 In 2010, EPISCENTER, a new R&D center for the corporation to be located in Dayton, was announced by the Third Frontier program.
 Aircraft engine manufacturing accounts for nearly 75% of Ohio's aerospace and defense industry workforce.

 The aerospace and defense industry employs 16,000 Ohioans.
 Employment has been increasing after 2003, despite an overall decrease in employment since the industry's peak at 37,000 employees in 1990.
 In 2005, Ohio ranked fifth among US states in the production of aerospace products and parts, and eighth in the number of aerospace industry workers.
 Recently the states' employees have ranked No. 1 in value produced per worker.
 Ohioan workers in the aerospace industry made an annual average salary of $75,765 in 2005, compared to $48,208 in for workers in the manufacturing sector generally.
 Nearly 75% of the state's aerospace and defense employees work in the aircraft engine manufacturing sub-sector; only Connecticut has larger aircraft engine workforce.

 Weapon systems are integrated onto the M1131 fire support vehicle, or Stryker FSV, at the Joint Systems Manufacturing Center in Lima.